 While many writers are tempted to begin with the introduction, we suggest writing it after the main body and the conclusion.
 Why?
 Sometimes it’s hard to know how to begin a post until you have an idea of everything that’s going to fall inside.

-Your introduction is important.
-It needs to state your main idea (i.e. thesis), and preview what’s to come.
+Your introduction needs to state your post’s main idea (i.e., thesis) and preview what’s to come.
 Your intro also needs to hook your audience from the very first sentence.
 To supercharge your intro writing chops, try using Copy.ai’s Blog Intro tool to quickly generate an array of catchy phrases and sentences for your introduction.

-According to Copyblogger, 8 out of 10 people will read a headline before clicking a post, while only 2 out of 10 will actually read the entire post.
-Headlines are powerful.
-This is why you should leave them for last.
+According to Copyblogger, 8 out of 10 people will read a headline before clicking a post.
+Headlines are powerful, so you should leave them for last.

 Writers often get stuck on writing the perfect title and waste valuable time on crafting it before writing—only to throw out the title later when the blog post ends up being about something else.
 It’s more efficient to write your headline last.

 Tips abound on what makes a captivating headline.
-We like this roundup from the folks at Wordstream: 19 Headline Writing Tips for More Clickable, Shareable Blog Posts.
-You can use Copy.ai to implement Wordsteam’s tip #13,“ Brainstorm Lots of Different Headlines.”
-Our Blog Titles generator will crank out ideas for snappy, clickable headlines within seconds.
+We like this roundup from the folks at WordStream: 19 Headline Writing Tips for More Clickable, Shareable Blog Posts.
+You can use Copy.ai to implement WordStream’s tip #13,“ Brainstorm Lots of Different Headlines.”
+Our Blog Title generator will crank out ideas for snappy, clickable headlines within seconds.

 As Stephen King famously said, “To write is human, to edit is divine.”
 Revision is a fundamental part of the writing process—and a critical part of learning how to write a blog post fast.
-Revision is when you take your rough draft as a whole (warts and all) and distill it into a cogent, compelling, and succinct piece.
+You take your rough draft as a whole (warts and all) and distill it into a cogent, compelling, and succinct piece.
 In other words, something your audience wants to read.

 Revising and editing are often thought to be interchangeable, but they’re not.
-Editing involves proofreading your writing on a line-by-line basis and checking spelling, grammar, punctuation, and sentence structure to ensure that your piece is polished and ready for publication.
+Editing involves checking for tone, style, the coherency of your argument, and proofreading your writing on a line-by-line basis to check spelling, grammar, punctuation, and sentence structure to ensure that your piece is polished, typo-free, and ready for publication.

-To speed up the process, use a free proofreading tool like Grammarly, GrammarCheck, or Ginger.
+To spend less time editing, use a free proofreading tool like Grammarly, GrammarCheck, or Ginger.
 Or punch up your prose with Copy.ai’s editing tools, including Sentence Rewriter, Verb Booster, and Change Tone.

 If you’re writing your post to rank for a keyword, this is also a good time to use Copy.ai’s Rewrite with Keywords tool to enhance SEO.